connexcs/docs/docs/ingress-routing.md

 | ASR+?         | When ASR+ is enabled on the provider card, only known connected calls will be allowed to pass to specific provider |
 | ASR++         | Only known connected calls will be allowed to pass (Rarely used as usually too strict) |

-* Unless off or otherwise mentioned, ASR+ is active for 90% of calls, this gives the opportunity for the database to be replinished.
+Unless its turn off or customized otherwise, ASR+ is active for 90% of calls, which grants the opportunity for the database to be replenished.